 At its best, self-talk is a cheerleader, spurring us on to try new experiences.
 At its worst, it’s a harsh inner critic.
 Let’s face it, there’s so much ill-ease about aging out there, it’s all too easy to take it on.

 Consider this though, there’s evidence that the sub-conscious mind accepts self-talk (it’s not discerning).
 Then it creates our reality based on these convictions.
-Even when it’s untrue!
-So, negative self-talk, like – it’s all downhill from now on, I can’t, I’m too old (and so on) – undermines self-confidence and limits life experiences and enjoyment.
+Even when they’re untrue!
+So, negative self-talk, like it’s all downhill from now on, I can’t, I’m too old (and so on) – undermines self-confidence and limits life experiences and enjoyment.

 As we say in the yoga world, energy follows thought or what you believe you become, so watch what you think and speak.